ga-wdi-boston/game-project-api/README.md

 ### watch

 The `watch` action is handled differently than all the others.
-Because `watch` implements a streaming source of data, we'll use a wrapper around the html5 object EventSource.
+Because `watch` implements a streaming source of data, we'll use a wrapper around the html5 object EventSource to handle the events sent.

-You can find this wrapper in the https://github.com/ga-wdi-boston/jquery-ajax-post-patch-fe repository.
+You can find the wrapper [here](public/js/resource-watcher-0.1.0.js).
+The wraper is also available from the deployed app at the path `/js/resource-watcher-0.1.0.js`.

+The events that watch implements let you know when a game has been updated.
+By using this interface you can write code that lets a player see another's move almost as it happens.
+Updates to the game from one player's browser are sent to the other's browser.

 You create a watcher object using the resourceWatcher function.
 This function takes two parameters, the watch url and a configuration object which must contain the Authorization token, and may contain an optional timeout in seconds, e.g.: